rongkangw/tp/docs/DeveloperGuide.md

 #### 6. Adding more date time and phone formats
 Currently, the date time format for events follows a strict `DDMMYY HHMM` (24 hour) format, which may reduce the app's flexibility for users.
 We plan to accept more date time formats, for example 12 hour formats.
-Additionally, the app currently only accept phone numbers that consist of numbers, excluding the country code.
+The app also has a very strict format for phone numbers, preventing words or special characters like hyphens.
 We plan to accept more flexible formats, allowing for more special characters and even words, such as `+65 6123 4567 (Office)` , and `(555) 555–5555`.